-There are different types of family cages:
+- There are different types of family cages: • without nest

-- without nest

 - with curtained area.

+- with curtained died.

 - with a real nest (group nest)

 The nests shouldn't be blocking the feeders.
 Keep an eye on overcrowd of eggs in the nests.

 Important to follow the nesting space recommendations.